-If you want to get up close and personal with the largest dinosaur on display but prefer to avoid the crowds, then the Natural History Museum offers early morning visits.
+If you want to get up close and personal with the largest dinosaur on display but prefer to avoid the crowds, then the Natural History Museum is offering early morning visits.

 You also get the thrill of being allowed to walk through the Natural History Museum before the doors open to the public, so you get to see the huge entrance hall empty of people other than some staff preparing for the day ahead.